 An overall lack of polish, editing or formatting in your content can often be the deciding factor in your SEO ranking.
 Use your own sense of logic when choosing what content to publish and which articles or pieces of content should be left on the sidelines.

 As we’ve mentioned before, high-quality content posted sparingly will often bring you more incoming traffic and a higher SEO ranking than low-quality spam content would.
 Strive to create the best possible content for your site and the audience and Google will do the rest.

 Following market trends and optimizing your site for the wants and needs of your audience will always satisfy the SEO optimization required.
 Make sure to avoid these pitfalls whenever you consider implementing a new idea into your existing website.

 These tactics will sometimes yield you short-term success but it won’t be worth the bad reputation or ranking that will come as a result.
 Maintain your reputation as a quality content provider and Google will see that as well.

-About the Author: Jessica Fender, creative brain and head of content at OnlineWritersRating.com.
+About the Author: Jessica Fender, Chief Content Officer at https://studyclerk.com/.
 I am passionate about fresh SEO tactics and elaborate marketing approach.
 What do I love in my job?
 The opportunity to prove that SEO is not dead.

 - Low quality content